The following are a list of economic development tools and programs available through Extension Sauk County:

 Freight Rail Research

-The University of Wisconsin-Extension (UWEX) in Sauk County has collaborated with the Pink Lady Rail Transit Commission (PLRTC) to conduct periodic surveys of rail users on the Merrimac to Reedsburg freight rail line (26 miles) since 1988.
+Extension Sauk County collaborated with the Pink Lady Rail Transit Commission (PLRTC) to conduct periodic surveys of rail users on the Merrimac to Reedsburg freight rail line (26 miles) since 1988.
 The purpose of this effort is to track rail usage and assess the economic impact of the rail line to Sauk County’s economy.
 Over the years, this partnership has produced significant impacts.
 Previous reports have helped prevent the Chicago & North Western Railway’s rail abandonment in the 1990s.
 This work also influenced the State of Wisconsin’s decision to purchase the Madison to Reedsburg rail line in 2014.
 In 2016 the PLRTC requested that UWEX conduct a five-year follow up to their 2010 study.

 How fast is your internet?
-Check out the results of UWEX’s broadband demand survey conducted in the Spring Green area.
+Check out the results of Extension’s broadband demand surveys

 Access to high-speed broadband Internet is essential to the future success of our rural communities.
 It creates economic growth, expands access to quality healthcare, enhances educational opportunities, and improves our quality of life.